CaduceusMetaverseProtocol/CMPChain-FullNode/mainnet/README.md

 * The ENABLE-SYNC-FRAME node startup parameter in docker-compose is disabled by default.

 1. If enabled, it validates and saves consensus Event data, allowing it to serve as a source peer node for other nodes to synchronize consensus data.
 2. By default, it is disabled, it validates but does not save consensus Event data, therefore it cannot be used as a source peer node for other nodes to synchronize consensus data.
+Using this mode will greatly save disk space.

 ```
 docker compose up -d